 Dr. Corinne Taylor-

-Corinne is a Scientist, wildlife conservationist and photographer who has made many trips to different national parks in India to understand and photograph the most majestic and elusive of the big cats.
-She has formed firm bonds with India’s tiger conservation community and the tigers of Bandhavgarh National Park in Madhya Pradesh.
+Corinne is a Scientist, wildlife conservationist & photographer who has made many trips to different national parks in India to understand & photograph the most majestic & elusive of the big cats.
+She has formed firm bonds with India’s tiger conservation community & the tigers of Bandhavgarh National Park in Madhya Pradesh.

-David is a qualified accountant and a member of the CPFA Charities and Social Enterprises Panel as well as a a Pension Fund Trustee.
+David is a qualified accountant & a member of the CPFA North West Council as well as a Pension Fund Trustee.
 David is a keen cyclist and has raised thousands of pounds cycling for Tigers4Ever.
 David’s photographs can been seen on this website and selected images are available for purchase from 500px to help raise funds to save wild tigers.

 Who We Are